Gymnodoris sp. #7

 capture and appeared more normal after doing so).
 However, their somewhat

-atypical appearance might also be due to a disease or parasite.
+atypical appearance might also be due to a disease or parasites.
 It's also possible that they are carrying eggs.